 This paper is organized as follows: In Section 2, we review the push-sum algorithm and related properties.
 In Section 3, we state the main convergence results of this paper.
-In Section 5, the estimate measuring the effect of the weighted consensus process is obtained.
-In Section 6, we derive a sequential estimate on the distance between the average and the optimizer.
-Combining the estimates from Section 5 and 6, we prove the uniform boundedness of the sequence in Section 7, and establish the main convergence result in Section 8.
-In the final Section \ref{sec-9}, we provide numerical results supporting our theoretical findings.
+In Section 4, we obtain an estimate measuring the effect of the weighted consensus process.
+In Section 5, we derive a sequential estimate on the distance between an average of the states and the optimizer.
+Combining the estimates from Sections 4 and 5, we prove the uniform boundedness of the sequence in Section 6 and establish the main convergence result in Section 7.
+Finally, in Section \ref{sec-8}, we provide numerical results supporting our theoretical findings.
 In addition, we compare the performance of the gradient-push, Push-DIging, and their hybrid algorithms.
 In the appendix, we provide an intuition behind the push-sum algorithm for {the readers' understanding.}